cmap/l1ktools/python/broadinstitute_cmap/io/GCToo/README.md

 ## Examples

-For more detailed code/workflow examples, see example_methods.py within the GCToo folder.
 For all of theses, don't forget to activate your GCToo conda environment first!

 ### Use Case 1: Read an entire .gct or .gctx file to a GCToo instance
 From an active python session in your local GCToo directory (adjust import statements accordingly if not):